 POLISH AND BELARUSIAN CONNECTIONS

-Before January, 2018, I had very limited knowledge about my grandfather and had never become engaged in any Polish family history research myself.
+Before January, 2018, I had very limited knowledge about my Polish grandfather.
+Certainly, I had never become engaged in any Polish genealogy research myself.

-I only knew that my grandfather, Edmund, was born in the former Polish area of Navahrudak in modern-day Belarus.
-The city used to be called Nowogródek, until the Soviets invaded Poland in 1939.
+I had only known that my grandfather, Edmund, was born in the area of Navahrudak in modern-day Belarus.
+Of course, this was once Polish territory.
+The Polish name for Navahrudak is Nowogródek.

-I had also met my grandfather’s sister, Henia, who lives in the UK, but I didn’t have any knowledge about my grandfather’s parents and his other sister, Yuzefa.
+I had also met my grandfather’s sister, Henia, who lives in the UK.
+However, I didn’t know anything about my grandfather’s parents and his other sister, Yuzefa.

-I hired an archivist to do some Polish genealogy research for me.
+Firmly intrigued, I set about hiring an archivist to do some Polish genealogy research for me.
 Eventually, I found a very reliable and pedantic Belarusian chap on Upwork called Aliaksandr.

-At the end of January, 2018, Aliaksandr wrote to me to say that he had information about my grandfather and relatives.
+At the end of January, 2018, Aliaksandr informed me that he had some information about my grandfather and relatives.
+I learned of their names, dates of birth, birthplaces and how many years of education they received.
+It was an extremely uplifting start.

 Aliaksandr also sent me this intriguing map: